IamMiracleAlex/python-kubernetes-microservice/README.md

 ## Microservice Architecture and System Design with Python & Kubernetes

-This repository builds microservices architecture and distributed systems using Python, Kubernetes, RabbitMQ, MongoDB, and PostgreSQL.
+This repository builds microservices architecture and distributed systems using Python, Kubernetes, Kafka, MongoDB, and PostgreSQL.